anncam/Transformers/README.md

 -

 ### Solution

+**Vision Transformers function like transformers do on language processing tasks.
+ViT's just use self attention to aggregate info instead of using convolution like NNs.**

 - Used several ResNet CNNs and ViT models to compare using CKA
   -  Centered Kernal Alignment method to compare similarity across the model layers
 - Trained models on the JFT-300M data set